oracle/odpi/doc/src/functions/dpiMsgProps.rst

     **value** [IN] -- a pointer to the bytes making up the payload.

     **valueLength** [IN] -- the length of the value parameter in bytes.

+.. function:: int dpiMsgProps_setPayloadJson(dpiMsgProps* props, dpiJson* json)

+    Sets the payload for the message as a JSON object.
+This value will be used when the message is enqueued using :func:`dpiQueue_enqOne()` or :func:`dpiQueue_enqMany()`.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **props** [IN] -- a reference to the message properties on which the payload is to be set.
+If the reference is NULL or invalid, an error is returned.

+    **json** [IN] -- a reference to the JSON object that will be used as the message payload.
+If the reference is NULL or invalid, an error is returned.

 .. function:: int dpiMsgProps_setPayloadObject(dpiMsgProps* props, \